 With many bays, coastal beaches, giant natural features, and sites of history of the island, Kefalonia Island is a destination worth to be visited.
 First to start over with the inland features, the nature trip to Mount Ainos reveals a rare species of forest known as the fir forest.
 There is also a national park at the mountain where you can view wild animal species commonly living on the island.
 Travel to the north and west sides of the island and see the long Elios-Pronni Peninsula and Palikis Peninsula respectively with several beaches along them.

-Visit the Drogarati cave near Sami village at the east coast of Cephalonia and Lake Melissani inside the cave.
+Visit the Drogarati cave near Sami village on the east coast of Cephalonia and Lake Melissani inside the cave.
 This cave was discovered in the seventeenth century and is named after one of the Nymphs, Melissani, found in the cave.
-The Mirtos, Athera, Lourdata and Kateleiou Bays are beautiful spots to enjoy power boat riding.
+The Mirtos, Athera, Lourdata and Kateleiou Bays are beautiful spots to enjoy powerboat riding.
 Tour in the museums of the island;

-Enjoy surfing, diving and boat-riding along the blue elegant waters of the Ionian Sea.
-Snorkeling facilities can be brought to enable tourists get a close glimpse f the magnificent sea living creatures and vegetation underneath.
-Participate in sightseeing tours to the nineteenth century stone bridge, the Melissani Lake Cave and the nineteenth century Saint Theodoroi Light house north of Argostoli.
+Enjoy surfing, diving, and boat-riding along the blue elegant waters of the Ionian Sea.
+Snorkeling facilities can be brought to enable tourists to get a close glimpse f the magnificent sea living creatures and vegetation underneath.
+Participate in sightseeing tours to the nineteenth-century stone bridge, the Melissani Lake Cave, and the nineteenth-century Saint Theodoroi Lighthouse north of Argostoli.
 Accommodation is readily available with exotic beach resorts and hotels.
-At the western side of Cephalonia Island there is a huge world class operating spar and resort known as Appolonion Resort and Spa that will enable you to relax and enjoy varieties of traditional and Mediterranean cuisines as you spend a nice cozy night in the resort.
+On the western side of Cephalonia Island there is a huge world-class operating spar and resort known as Appolonion Resort and Spa that will enable you to relax and enjoy varieties of traditional and Mediterranean cuisines as you spend a nice cozy night in the resort.